samhh/fp-ts-std/docs/modules/Newtype.ts.md

 ## overF

-Apply a effectful function over a newtype.
+Apply an effectful function over a newtype.

 **Signature**